OrderOfGathering/ROG/Rulebook.md

 2. "Organizer" refers to the Team or any other entity organizing Events in the name of the Server.
 3. "Venue" refers to any location an Event takes place.
 ## Section 2: Members
-1. Members may get early access to registration.
+1. Members get early access to registration.
 2. Members may get special perks if stated in the invitation.
 If no special perks are stated, Guests and Members shall be deemed equal at the Event.
 ## Section 3: Code of Conduct
 1. The Code of Conduct in Art.
 II, RoG also applies to all Events.
 This section only extends on Art.
 II, RoG.